ptrLx/bibcli/README.md

 BibCLI will create a central repository of all resources in `~/.bibcli`.
 It will store all resources and bibtex files with metadata.

-A specific project refers to resources in your central repository with `bib-ref`.
+A specific project refers to resources from your central repository with a `bib-ref` file.
 BibCLI can generate a project specific bibtex file form the `bib-ref`.

 ## Prerequisites